PH: Tell us about phonics in your school and the children you work with.

 More often than not, Phonics Hero is what the children choose to do!”

 Once the children became more familiar with the programme I put together a letter, attached the Name Cards with their login information and sent the accounts home so they could continue practising there too.PH: How have the children responded to Phonics Hero?

 LL: I think all the children have surprised me in the way that they have taken to the programme and become independent on it.
 One child in particular has blossomed and developed so much that he needs very little additional support and is transitioning back to work independently in the classroom with his peers.
 I believe that PH has given him the confidence to do this, to use his existing skills to develop his phonetic knowledge.
 Before the programme, if he made a mistake he would get very upset and ‘zone out’ of communication with anyone.
 He now is able to notice a mistake and self-correct before submitting his answer and, for him, that independence and understanding makes him a great learner.

-LL: I like that the programme allows the children to be guided towards independence; it gives them a chance to think and decode the information using the clues given.
+LL: I like that the Child Accounts allow the children to be guided towards independence; it gives them a chance to think and decode the information using the clues given.

 I like that every game is unique.
 There are similarities that I, and the children, notice and the children often say “oh this is the one where you have to stretch the giraffe’s neck”, for example, but the storylines are all different.